andree-bjorkgard/circularity/README.md

 ## Examples
 Examples can be found inside the examples directory.
-They are set up with create-react-app, so they are easy to start and test.
+They are set up with create-react-app, so they are easy to start and test out.

 ## Installation